 Parmigiana may be one of Italy’s most celebrated dishes, rooted in the south.
 Regional and provincial variations ensure the fine tuning and widespread a-peal of the recipe, at its core a celebration of aubergine (eggplant), tomato and mozzarella.

-Polpo in umido | Octopus stew
+Polpo in umido | octopus stew

 Risotto